lilydjwg/nvchecker/docs/usage.rst

   This returns the release names (not the tag names).

-  This requires a token because it's using the v4 GraphQL API.

 use_latest_tag
   Set this to ``true`` to check for the latest tag on GitHub.

-  This requires a token because it's using the v4 GraphQL API.

 query
   When ``use_latest_tag`` is ``true``, this sets a query for the tag.
 The exact